 Cheeses served with a spoon

 (Mont d’Or, Vacherin)

 Given their runny consistency, some cheeses must be served with a spoon.
-A special technique is required to serve Mont d’Or which consists in cutting 90% of the way through the upper rind of the cheese and then lifting it, like you would the lid of a tin can.
+A special technique is required to serve Mont d’Or which consists of cutting 90% of the way through the upper rind of the cheese and then lifting it like you would the lid of a tin can.